stimm-ai/stimm/docs/developer/data-flow.md

 ### 3. Voice Activity Detection (VAD)

-The `SileroVADService` analyzes the audio frames in real‑time to detect speech segments.
+The `SileroVADService` analyzes the audio frames in real-time to detect speech segments.

 - When speech starts, the VAD emits a `speech_start` event.
 - When speech ends (after a configurable silence threshold), it emits a `speech_end` event.